 Are you looking to improve and optimize your chances of blogging success?
 Do you need inspiration to get your blog to the next level?
 Below is a list of 75 simple but effective actions that you can take today to build a great blog.
-If you actually do the work, if you actually take some or all of the steps below, the results will be significant.
+If you actually do the work, if you actually take some or all of the steps below, you will get some amazing quick wins and the results will be significant.
 Let’s start with these keys to successful blogging:

 Get a domain name

 Forget yourname.wordpress.com or yourname.blogspot.com.
 Get your own domain name for branding, user-friendliness, search engine optimization and a professional image.
 You can try to go with your full name, but if you are not a household brand like Seth Godin it won’t work as well.
 It takes years to build a brand.
 Think of a memorable name for your site instead.
 Alternatively you can create a name out of relevant keywords as that may help rank you faster in search results.
 Keywords express what the site is about, spell out benefits to the visitor and help rank and get traffic from search engines.
 These are the three main approaches for deciding a name.